Roxane Gay: Other projects

+In 2022, Gay partnered with the stationery company Baron Fig on a notebook designed to aid consumers' writing processes.
+She revealed in 2023 that she has been experiencing writer's block for five years.

+In 2025, it was announced that Gay and her partner Debbie Millman were the new owners of The Rumpus.

 Themes

 Much of Gay's written work deals with the analysis and deconstruction of feminist and racial issues through the lens of her personal experiences with race, gender identity, and sexuality.

-Role in the Kate Elizabeth Russell disclosure

-On January 29, 2020, Gay Magazine published an essay alleging that Kate Elizabeth Russell's then-forthcoming novel My Dark Vanessa shared "eerie story similarities" to Wendy C. Ortiz's memoir, calling My Dark Vanessa "fictionalized, sensationalized."
-Ortiz's memoir and My Dark Vanessa share themes of intergenerational sexual abuse by a teacher, yet the Associated Press has reported that "[r]eviewers who looked at both books saw no evidence of plagiarism," though the Gay Magazine article ran with an illustration of one artist copying the work of another.
-In response to these allegations, Oprah Winfrey dropped My Dark Vanessa from her influential book club.

-The Gay Magazine allegations prompted Russell to state that My Dark Vanessa was not appropriated from other work but inspired by her own experience as a sexual abuse survivor, a disclosure she'd never before revealed.
-Russell stated, "I do not believe that we should compel victims to share the details of their personal trauma with the public."

 Personal life

 Gay is bisexual.
 In October 2019, she became engaged to artist and writer Debbie Millman.
 In August 2020, Gay revealed that they had eloped.

-In January 2018, Gay revealed that she had undergone sleeve gastrectomy, a bariatric surgery that removes 85% of the stomach.
+In January 2018, Gay revealed that she had undergone sleeve gastrectomy, a bariatric surgery that removes 75–85% of the stomach.
 She is 6 ft 3 in tall.